Brewers beat White Sox 7-1; La Russa, Anderson ejected - WHIZ News

 Andrew Vaughn homered in the eighth for the lone White Sox run.

-Brewers starter Freddy Peralta struck out Giolito to end a second-inning threat after the White Sox loaded the bases.
-The White Sox put runners on the corners against Adrian Houser (6-5) in the sixth, but Leury Garcia hit an inning-ending grounder to short.

-The White Sox had runners on the corners again with one out in the seventh against Brad Boxberger but once again wasted the opportunity.
-Anderson hit a bouncer to third baseman Luis Urías, who threw out Zack Collins at the plate.
-Boxberger then retired Brian Goodwin on a fly to left.

-Peralta left after throwing just 51 pitches in four shutout innings.
-The Brewers planned to use both Peralta and Adrian Houser on Friday as a way to manage the workload for both starting pitchers.
+Brewers starter Freddy Peralta left after throwing just 51 pitches in four shutout innings.
+The Brewers used both Peralta and Houser on Friday as a way to manage their workload.

 Peralta already has thrown a career-high 102 innings this season.